ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 though you are only interested in the results from the last one.

 One way to solve this is manually cancelling the oldest workflow.
-However, it is also possible to automatically cancel pre-existing workflows for a certain branch/PR.
-To do so, prior to the ``jobs`` section, you should add the following lines to your workflow:
+However, it is also possible to automatically cancel pre-existing workflows for a PR.
+To do so, prior to the ``jobs`` section in the ``ci.yml`` file, add the following lines to your workflow:

 .. code-block:: yaml